tanaysingh2512/Automated_Desktop_Organizer/README.md

 | `requirements.txt`          | List of Python dependencies for the project.                      |
 | `smart_cleaner.py`          | Enhanced cleaner script integrating both automation and ML.       |

-Example Output

-After execution, files from your desktop are automatically organized into folders such as:

-Desktop/
-│
-├── Documents/
-├── Images/
-├── PDFs/
-├── Code/
-└── Others/

 Technical Stack